qsine/chromixium_sync/README.md

 The file structure gets modified by these scripts:
  - the paths are all in chromixium_sync.sh
- - look at remap-chrome_apps.sh, pull-from-drive.sh and push-to-drive.sh to see the changes
+ - look at remap-chrome_apps.sh, remap-home.sh, pull-from-drive.sh and push-to-drive.sh to see the changes

 In the spirit of ChromeOS most data should be saved in the cloud or on a server or be streamed from a server.
 Users should not try to push/pull large amounts of their own data (movies, music, etc) with this utility.
 Not only will it be slow but Google Drive will impose limits.
 Hence:
  - user working directories are remapped to LocalFiles which do not get pushed/pulled